 Here is an easy to make vegetable stew that you can cook up any time of the year.
 The combination of vegetables in this stew can vary with the season and harvest.

 Choose two or three vegetables from the longer-cooking list and two or three from the shorter cooking list.
 If you want to add greens, add them in the last five minutes.

 - Longer-cooking: carrots, potatoes or sweet potatoes, winter squash, white radish, turnips, onions, eggplants.

 - Shorter-cooking: cabbage, cauliflower, broccoli, celery, summer squash, red or green pepper, tomato, zucchini, scallions or green onions, mushrooms.

-Baste several times during baking.
-(If the dish is uncoverd baste often).
+- Baste several times during baking.
+(If the dish is uncovered baste often).

 - If the dish is cooked on the top of the stove, it will take 5 to 10 minutes less cooking time and more water may be needed.

 - An alternative to the start of this process is to sauté the vegetables for 2 to 3 minutes before putting them into the baking dish—this will evenly coat the pieces with oil.